Project-MONAI/monai-deploy-app-sdk/.planning/ROADMAP.md

 ## Phase 0: Foundation

-**Status (2026-08-14):** 5/7 tasks done.
-Tasks 0.1, 0.2, 0.6 ✓ (scaffold, cu13 pins, Nsight harness).
-Tasks 0.3, 0.4, 0.5 ✗ (no ≥5-study CT corpus, no baseline script, no results CSV).
-Task 0.7 ✗ currently — RMM smoke test SKIPs due to host driver mismatch (CUDA 12.8 driver vs cu13 runtime).
+**Status (2026-08-17):** 4/7 tasks done.
+Tasks 0.1, 0.2, 0.6, 0.7 ✓ (scaffold, cu13 pins, Nsight harness, RMM verified on driver 610.57.04/CUDA 13.3 — A100-SXM4-40GB).
+Task 0.3 ◐ — testdata/input holds 1 MR series (62 dcm) with complete SC/SEG(2)/SR ground truth in testdata/output (source UIDs match); the ≥5-CT-study criterion is unmet (no CT data in repo).
+Tasks 0.4, 0.5 ✗ (no baseline script, no results CSV) — no longer driver-gated.
 See STATE.md.

 **Timeline:** Week 1
 **Goal:** Establish project scaffolding, validated dependencies, and a measurable baseline so that every subsequent phase can prove improvement with hard numbers.